-More than three months since opening, the Oxford Brain Health Centre is going from strength to strength in spite of the challenges presented by opening and operating during the pandemic.
+More than three months since launching, the Oxford Brain Health Centre (BHC) is going from strength to strength in spite of the challenges presented by opening and operating during the pandemic.

 Of course the Centre has also faced a range of challenges over recent months.
-Staff have had to adapt their plans to incorporate new infection control measures and risk assessments as well as working to put in place systems for providing training remotely.
+Staff have had to adapt their plans to incorporate new infection control measures and risk assessments, as well as working to put in place systems for providing remote training.
 COVID restrictions have meant that the clinic can see fewer patients per day than anticipated, with reduced staffing levels in place and only one patient able to attend the clinic at a time.

 However, in spite of these difficulties the researchers behind the new Centre are feeling positive about the impact the BHC is having on research.
 Dr Vanessa Raymont one of the Brain Health Centre’s senior investigators says:

 It is encouraging that this novel and ground-breaking service development is providing information that is already improving clinical diagnoses and management.
 As we aim to continue and expand this pilot, we hope for yet more positive outcomes for patients.